This information is intended for use by health professionals

 Use of IOPIDINE can result in an ocular intolerance reaction characterised wholly or in part by the symptoms of ocular hyperaemia, eye pruritus, ocular discomfort, lacrimation increased abnormal sensation, and oedema of the lids and conjunctival oedema (see section 4.8).
 If such ocular symptoms occur, IOPIDINE therapy should be discontinued.
 Also, preclinical data suggest that there may be patients who develop a contact sensitization response with repeated use of the drug.
 Ocular intolerance responses are more common in patients treated for more than one month.

 Discontinuation of therapy in the event of rising intraocular pressure should coincide with the initiation of alternative therapy, or pressure-relieving surgery.

 Since apraclonidine is a potent depressor of intraocular pressure, patients who develop an exaggerated reduction in intraocular pressure should be closely monitored.

-As IOPIDINE contains the preservative benzalkonium chloride, this may cause eye irritation and is known to discolour soft contact lenses.
-Avoid contact with soft contact lenses.
-Therefore, patients must remove contact lenses prior to application of IOPIDINE and be instructed to wait 15 minutes after instillation of IOPIDINE before inserting contact lenses.
+IOPIDINE contains benzalkonium chloride which may cause eye irritation and is known to discolour soft contact lenses.
+Contact with soft contact lenses should be avoided.
+Patients must be instructed to remove contact lenses prior to the application of IOPIDINE and wait 15 minutes after instillation of the dose before reinsertion.